 Relapse is far more likely if any underlying causes that might have led to the addiction are not addressed properly.

 If you or a loved one is battling substance abuse or addiction to prescription drugs, you do not have to go through it alone.

 No matter what stage of the recovery process you are in, we are here to help you and guide you on your journey.

 Reach out to us with any questions or to get started at an addiction treatment center near you.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.

 These include peer-reviewed journals, government entities and academic institutions, and leaders in addiction healthcare and advocacy.
 Learn more about how we safeguard our content by viewing our editorial policy.

-- U.S. Food and Drug Administration — Halcion
+- United States Food and Drug Administration (FDA) — Halcion